 Affiliative leaders may avoid addressing performance issues directly because they focus on maintaining harmony and have no regard for the performance growth of the individual or the team.

 Employees may rely on the leader for support and belonging, thus limiting team members' capacity for autonomous, effective regulation at work.
-When a crisis occurs, and the leader is not around the company or organization, employees may fail to perform without a figurehead to guide them.
+When a crisis occurs and the leader is not around, employees may fail to perform without a figurehead to guide them.

 A significant weakness of the affiliative leadership style is that it may lead to a lack of responsibility in the organization.
 Since the primary concern is not to cause conflict, top managers might not demand employees' appropriate behaviors and performances.
 This can reduce overall productivity and produce unmotivated employees.